its-garvsharma/its-garvsharma/README.md

 <h3 align="center">I am passionate VLSI Designer from India</h3>

 ## 🚀 About Me
-I'm a **Hi, I’m Garv Kumar Sharma, a passionate Electronics & Communications Engineering student with a focus on VLSI design, semiconductor technology, and digital circuit design.
+**Hi, I’m Garv Kumar Sharma, a passionate Electronics & Communications Engineering student with a focus on VLSI design, semiconductor technology, and digital circuit design.
 I’m in my third year of B.Tech and have hands-on experience with tools like Cadence Virtuoso for designing and analyzing circuits, from basic to advanced logic systems.
 My projects have included radiation-hardened SRAM cells and non-inverting Schmitt triggers tailored for space applications.
 I'm dedicated to mastering concepts in analog and digital VLSI, hardware design, and Verilog programming.**

 - 💻 I have hands-on experience with *Cadence Virtuoso, **Xilinx Vivado,EDA PLAGROUND, and FPGA Zynq-7000**.
 - 🔧 Designed digital logic circuits, including **Basic Logic Gates,Arithmetic Circuits, Multiplexers, Encoders, Decoders**, and **Flip-flops**.